Jincy09/Travel_to_Ireland/README.md

 ---

 # Project Description
 **Code Institute: User-Centric Front-End Development**

-The Milestone 1 project assignment is to build a static front-end website using the technologies that we have learned so far on the Code Institute course.
-I have the option to choose from one of the following three scenarios or to come up with my own idea:
-.
-Build a website for a band (real or fictional)
-.
-Build a website for a gym
-.
-Build a personal portfolio site ( potentially for yourself)

-I have decided to create a website for a fictional tour here in Ireland.
+* I have decided to create a website for a fictional tour here in Ireland.
 However, while the tour is fictional the places featured are real and this was an idea that I had brought forward for the promotion of tourism in Ireland.
 While the Covid-19 Pandemic has devastated people across the globe; it is hoped that